 Methane Inspection for Soil Gas Mitigation

-Where would a Methane Inspection be Required?
+Where is a Methane Inspection a Requirement?

 During the late 1800s and early 1900s, oil and gas production was predominantly practiced in central and southern California.
 The northernmost areas of California were primarily used for natural gas production.
 Consequently, the City of Los Angeles now dedicates these areas as high-risk “Methane Zones.”
-As a result, these zones require methane soil gas surveys before undergoing construction or re-development.
+As a result, these zones require methane soil gas surveys and mitigation before undergoing construction or re-development.
 In fact, many other public works agencies across the nation follow the same standards.
 Citywide methane mitigation requirements are a part of LA City Ordinance No. 175790 and Ordinance No. 180619.

-Colorless & Odorless
+Methane is Colorless & Odorless

-Soil Gas Intrusion
+Stopping Soil Gas Intrusion

 Upon completion of a methane inspection at a job-site, an environmental professional engineer can begin preparing a methane mitigation plan.
 This system aims to eliminate the hazards of methane gas intrusion overall.
 For instance, a special barrier underlying the foundation can block the gas from entry.
 In addition to methane soil gas investigations, Geo Forward also provides methane mitigation design services and methane mitigation plans for all types of construction projects.